 This contributed to the black man community freedom enforcement.
-They felt more united than before.
-Even though the segregation did not end completely from the white man’s mentality it brought hope to the black community.
-The blacks would hope that one day they will have the rights and freedom as equal as the white man.
+That community felt more united than before.
+Even though the segregation did not end completely from the white man’s mentality, it brought hope to the black community.
+The blacks hoped that one day they will have the rights and freedom as equal as the white man.
 The separation and segregation made them even much more united to fight for their rights.
-Many of the black men died in the struggle and protests but eventually as they stuck together in unity it was bearing fruits.
+Many black men died in the struggle and protests, but eventually as they stuck together in unity it was bearing fruits.

-5.2 Creating A Turning Point of Events and Effecting Change.
+5.2 Creating A Turning Point of Events and Effecting Change

-According to the white man, the segregation rule was only erased in the constitution but not in real life situation.
+According to the white man, segregation was only erased in the constitution but not in real life situation.
 As the turn of events took part on the road to freedom, more black youths were empowered to work hard to get the power of education.
 Even though they were still secluded in black community schools and universities, the revolution was still underway.
 The black man was now termed as equal to the white man after the 14th amendment of the constitution.
 Nevertheless, this never gave the black man any freedom and opportunities as the white man.

-Black men would still be harassed and called names and that would reflect on their inferiority.
-In the late 1960s black men had already established their civil rights movements which would fought for their rights and freedom against the white men brutality.
-Southern Christian leadership conference emerged led by Martin Luther King to effect change through the use of less or no violence at all in fighting for democracy.
+Black men were still harassed and called names, which reflected on their inferiority.
+In the late 1960s, black men had already established their civil rights movements which would fought for their rights and freedom against the white men brutality.
+Southern Christian leadership conference emerged, led by Martin Luther King, to effect change through the use of less or no violence in fighting for democracy.

-At that time the white government had already allowed the black man to have freedom of worship and privacy even though the white man never recognized it in the streets.
-Many black men were still brutally killed and their death happened every day.
-The power of education made many black men attend school and universities and study law which made them understand their freedom and rights.
-They realized their boundaries and the way they can effect change for their community to acquire equal and fair democracy.
+At that time, the white government had already allowed the black man to have freedom of worship and privacy, even though the white man never recognized it in the streets.
+Many black men were still brutally killed and their deaths happened every day.
+The power of education made many black men attend school, then universities and study law, which made them understand their freedom and rights.
+They realized their boundaries and the way that they can effect change for their community to acquire equal and fair democracy.

 Due to the protests to achieve democracy, change was inevitable.
 It was a major revolution in America, as the black men became enlightened and more educated.
 They emerged from every part of the country.
 Birmingham led this protest and made it possible for the country to have an effect on change.

-5.3 Creating a Voice for the Blacks and the Minority.
+5.3 Creating a Voice for the Blacks and the Minority

-Democracy has a way of giving way to the voice of the people and their demands through the use of multitudes protesting for their rights.
+Democracy has a way of giving voice to the people’s demands through the use of multitudes protesting for their rights.
 Activists and civil rights leaders do become the spokespersons for the oppressed.
 No matter how much the oppressors ignore the protests, they end up surrendering and giving them a chance to air their views.
-In most cases before that agreement is reached blood is shed and Protestants are left homeless and mistreated just as a way to coerce and intimidate.
+In most cases, before that agreement is reached, blood is shed and protesters are left homeless and mistreated just as a way to coerce and intimidate.
 This was the tactic that was used by the white man.
 The equality and the voice of the black community was the major concern the minority generation had in the year 1959 in Birmingham.